Yoyiming/GCLink/README.md

 ## Data
 The source data format is illustrated in the "Specific Dataset" folder.
 The example data in the "Data" folder shows the results obtained after running `Train_Test_Split.py`.

+## Contact
+For any inquiries, feel free to raise issues or contact me via email at yoyiming7@gmail.com.